zhou-honglin/genmodel/README.md

 	                                                             [string] [required]
-	  -p, --class_prefix  the model className of prefix                     [string] -s, --class_suffix  the model className of suffix                     [string] -k, --key           the key for json object to generate model         [string] -m, --class_map     the map className for the nest object or array; use -m ".products=product",also apply prefix or suffix   [string]
+	  -p, --class_prefix  the model className of prefix                     [string] -s, --class_suffix  the model className of suffix                     [string] -k, --key           the key path for json object to generate model         [string] -m, --class_map     the map className for the nest object or array; use -m ".products=product",also apply prefix or suffix   [string]
 	  -t, --template      the template for modelClass,use "iPadModel" or "YYModel"